A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Biasing Robust Coin Flip

 The main difference between the above attacker and its simplified variant presented in \cref{sec:Technique}, is that the above attacker might decide not to modify a message of an already corrupted party (see \stepref{alg:smallparty:alter}).
-This change enables us to easily bound the KL-divergence between the attacked and all-honest distributions, a bound that plays a critical role in our analysis.\footnote{We are not certain whether this change is mandatory for the attack to go through, or merely an artifact of our proof technique that bounds the KL divergence between the attacked and honest execution (see \cref{lem:smallvar}).}
+This change enables us to easily bound the KL-divergence between the attacked and all-honest distributions, a bound that plays a critical role in our analysis.\footnote{We are not sure whether this change is mandatory for the attack to go through or merely an artifact of our proof technique that bounds the KL divergence between the attacked and honest execution (see \cref{clm:smallvar}).} In the rest of this section, we analyze the expected outcome of $\aprot{\Pi}{\Ac}$ and the number of parties \Ac corrupts.
+The proof makes use of the following random variables associated with a random execution of $\Pi_\Ac$.